 After conducting monthly meetings and extensive fire training, the Seminole Trail Volunteer Fire Department became operational on November 8, 1977 with one engine (E-81) and forty-three active members, covering the Route 29 corridor from Interstate 64 to the Rivanna Reservoir.
-The engine was housed in a maintenance garage for Oakwood Mobile Home Sales owned by Walt Buckrum.
-The Buckrum's allow Seminole Trail the use of the garage space for free until we were able to construct our current station.
+The engine was housed in a maintenance garage for Oakwood Mobile Home Sales owned by Walt Buckrim.
+The Buckrims allowed Seminole Trail the use of the garage space for free until we were able to construct our current station.
 Weekly bingo games were held on Saturday nights at Woodbrook Elementary School to raise funds for the fledgling department.

 In early 1998, at the request of the Seminole Trail VFD Board of Directors and brigade membership, the county of Albemarle hired its first paid firefighters to staff the station during the weekdays.
 In July of 1998, Seminole Trail took delivery of a new 100 foot Pierce platform ladder truck purchased by Albemarle County.

 In the early years Seminole Trail had nightly duty crews that covered the station from 6pm to 11pm.
 Members responded from their homes to the station at night to get apparatus and respond to calls.
 During the day members left their jobs to respond to calls, mainly from Sperry Marine Systems.
 In the mid-eighties there was a transition to members spending the night at the station and soon duty crews were developed to share the load across most of the membership.
-This transition continued evolve and currently volunteers staff an engine company and the tower ladder every night, all weekends, and holidays.
-Career staff continue to cover weekdays from 6am to 6pm.
-This combination system keeps the Seminole Trail Volunteer Fire Department staffed round the clock, 365 days a year.
+This transition continued to evolve and currently volunteers staff an engine company and the tower ladder every night, all weekends, and holidays.
+Albermale county career staff assist with covering weekdays from 6am to 6pm.
+This combination approach keeps the Seminole Trail Volunteer Fire Department staffed round the clock, 365 days a year.